mullvad/mullvadvpn-app-binaries/README.md

 The `openvpn` submodule is tracking our [`mullvad-patches`] branch that contain a few custom changes needed by the [Mullvad VPN app].

-## Building
+## Building OpenVPN
-Currently, building is only supported on Debian 9.

 ### Linux + macOS
 Before building, one has to ensure that the build host has all the required dependencies installed, as outlined in [OpenVPN's buildslave documentation].

-Building the OpenVPN binary should be as simple as running `make`, which should produce the binary at `./build/sbin/openvpn`.
+Building the OpenVPN binary should be as simple as running `make openvpn`.

-To update the statically linkable OpenSSL library, run `make update_openssl`.
+#### Linux
+Currently, the Linux distro of choice for building OpenVPN currently is Debian 9, issues have been experienced on other distributions.

 ### Windows
 Building `openvpn.exe` for Windows is done by cross-compiling from Linux using a mingw-w64 toolchain.
 You need to do this build on a recent Debian or Ubuntu release, one should generally follow the instructions laid out in the [OpenVPN's build system docs].
+Currently, this has only been tested with Debian 9.

 1. Install the dependencies and cross-compile toolchain:
    ```bash